 Coach Reid Coached for Brigham Young University after Graduation

 After graduating from BYU in 1981, Coach Reid spent one year as a graduate assistant on the school’s football coaching staff.
 Reid coached legends of the team such as Steve Young.
-In last nights celebration, Steve Young had this to say about Coach Reid:
+When the Chiefs won the Super Bowl in 2020, Steve Young had this to say about Coach Reid:

 Coach Reid Coached then Green Bay Packer Rookie Brett Farve